bcgov/zeva/openshift/README.md

    create .jenkins/openshift/build-master.yaml
 ```

-Commit .jenkins folder, yes only commit is required, no need to push to remote.
+Commit .jenkins folder, yes only commit is required for now.

-### Build Jenkins master and slave image on Openshift
+### 2.2 Build Jenkins master and slave images on Openshift

+Just provide value 0 to pr.
+Two image streams and two build configs will be created for Jenkins master and slave.

 ```
 ~/Projects/zeva/.jenkins/.pipeline$ npm run build -- --pr=0 --dev-mode=true